DPDK/dpdk/doc/guides/nics/bnxt.rst

 ~~~~~~~~~~~~~~~~~~~~

 System operators may run a PTP (Precision Time Protocol) client application to
-synchronize the time on the NIC (and optionally, on the system) to a PTP master.
+synchronize the time on the NIC (and optionally, on the system) to a PTP time transmitter.

-The BNXT PMD supports a PTP client application to communicate with a PTP master
+The BNXT PMD supports a PTP client application to communicate with a PTP time transmitter
-clock using DPDK IEEE1588 APIs.
+using DPDK IEEE1588 APIs.
 Note that the PTP client application needs to
 run on PF and vector mode needs to be disabled.

 .. code-block:: console